PrettyCherub/prettycherub/README.md

 **Kins** ➺ Jem  (Jem) + Shining Glitter Cookie (Cookie Run Kingdom) + Rhea Ripley (WWE) | I am Jem, call me a fictkin or an irl idrc.

 **BYF** ➺ **I think ship discourse is stupid, I don't care what people ship in their freetime THIS MEANS IM ANTI-HARASSMENT.
 So you can call me "Proship" (A pro-shipper or proshipper is a fan who opposes the anti-shipper movement in fandom.
-It does NOT mean problematic shipper) I personally don't ship anything deemed problematic**  | I also will not shut up about my interests, ESPECIALLY WWE OR JEM.
+It does NOT mean problematic shipper) I personally don't ship anything deemed problematic.
+So no I'm not the pro you might think of.**  | I also will not shut up about my interests, ESPECIALLY WWE OR JEM.

 We are a system - only close people get system info, you may ask whos fronting (mostly our host me!).
 Alter(s): who also play ponytown: [@AngelicArcee](https://github.com/AngelicArcee) + [@CarlytheClown](https://github.com/CarlytheClown) + [@AllAboutVelvet](https://github.com/AllAboutVelvet)